 So you’re a brand new kindy mum – exciting!
-You’re probably feeling a mixture of elation, nerves and trepidation about what lies ahead for both you and your child, especially on the first couple of days this week.
+You’re probably feeling a mixture of elation, nerves and trepidation about what lies ahead for both you and your child, especially over the first few weeks.
 Big school is a big deal for little people and the impact it has on everyone in the family is HUGE!
 Here are a few things to anticipate over the coming weeks.

 A serious case of ‘Kindytude’